EddyChanBY/Scenes-to-Master/docs/README.md

-For download, click on the file and then on next page click "Downloan"
+For download, click on the file and then on next page click "Download"

-This directory not tracked by git.
+Author's note: This directory not tracked by local git.
 All files must manally loaded.